Guidelines for designers:

 Only solid colors can be used to make a stamped enamel pin, which means our designs cannot use gradients or transparent colors.
 All colors must be separated by plating lines.
 We can create your pin using the printed process if gradient and/or transparent colors are mandatory.

+Due to the size of stamped pins, we also need to avoid using small text or very fine details in your designs as it will not be possible to stamp, fill and clearly see or read.
+Again, printed pins provide more flexibility to show detail at smaller sizes.
 While we can work with a JPG or PNG of your design, a Vector file is ideal for stamped pins.
 A 300 DPI file is the ideal for printed pins.

 For stamped pins, there are a few details that you should keep in mind: